hyt589/p2p-file-sharing-network/README.md

 ## Note on run.sh

-I included this shell script because I used the stream API from Java 8 in my program.
-I did a custom installation of jdk 13 and this script is used to set JAVA_HOME and PATH so the program can run properly.
+I included this shell script because I used the stream API from Java 8 in my program quite extensively.
+I did a custom installation of JDK 13 and this script is used to set the JAVA_HOME and PATH environment variables so the program can run properly.

 ## Topology